Postrelski/Music-Library-E-Commerce-Platform/README.md

 =======

 Building an e-commerce site to sell digital audio samples and presets.
-Created with React.js.
+Created with React.js and Stripe.

 Front-End portion is nearly complete.